Disney Cruise Online Check-in

 Determine Your Check-in Day

-As of May 1st, 2023, these are the number of days before your Disney cruise start date when you can check in based on your Castaway Club level.
+As of May 1st, 2023, these are the number of days before your Disney Cruise start date when you can check in based on your Castaway Club level.

 Pearl (26th+ cruise) – 40 days